 The mission of the SNA is to maintain a professional organization of attorneys skilled in the complex areas of public entitlements, estate, trust and tax planning, and legal issues involving individuals with physical and cognitive disabilities.

 The SNA was formed in 2002 by a core group of prominent disability and elder law attorneys who recognized the unique planning needs of younger individuals with disabilities and their families.
-While the SNA now has members in 47 states, the organization continues to limit membership to those who have proven credentials in the area of disability law and advocacy.
+While the SNA now has members in 44 states, the organization continues to limit membership to those who meet its professional standards in the area of disability law and advocacy.

-Continued membership in the SNA requires active committee participation, attendance at SNA educational programming, and payment of professional dues.
+Continued membership in the SNA requires active committee participation, regular attendance at SNA educational programming, and payment of professional dues.
 All dues are used to promote the overall mission of the SNA.
-The SNA is organized as a not for profit entity, and no part of the dues or earnings inure to the benefit of any individual member.